Harriet Evans Martin

 Harriet Evans Martin (died 1846) was an Anglo-Irish novelist.

 Born Harriet Evans, she was the daughter of Hugh Evans, senior surgeon of the 5th Dragoon Guards.
 George Evans, 4th Baron Carbery may have been a paternal relative, as she dedicated one of her books to him.

 Her first marriage, c.
-1788, was to Captain Robert Hesketh, R.N., by whom she had no issue.
-In May 1794 she remarried to Richard Martin MP (1754–1834), by whom she had three daughters and a son.
+1788, was to Captain Robert Hesketh, R.N.; they had no chldren.
+In May 1794 she remarried to Richard Martin MP (1754–1834).
+They had three daughters and a son.
 One of her children, Harriet Letitia Martin, would herself become a noted writer.

 Martin established her reputation with the publication of her Remarks in 1802, a well-regarded critical study on the performances of stage actor John Philip Kemble (1757–1823).